rse/bash-sc/README.md

 afterwards return to the searching.
 Alternatively, select more than one file with TAB and then use ENTER, CTRL-E or CTRL-O for editing all the currently selected files in vim(1) or Visual Studio Code.
+At any time, use CTRL-P to toggle the preview of the file.

 License
 -------